 Having students write about what they learned, why it's useful, and how they feel about it can help solidify any knowledge they obtained today and build a review sheet for them to look to in the future.

-- What was today's lesson about
+- What was today's lesson about?

-- How do you feel about today's lesson?
+- · How do you feel about today's lesson?

-- What is an algorithm?
+- · What is a variable?

-- What are some algorithms you use in your daily life?
+- Why do you think variables are important in programming?